0x050f/death/README.md

 ```
 make BUILD=debug
 ```
-> With the first one you can run every other rules in debug mode (and exit it with 'EXPORT BUILD=' or by reseting your term for example)
+> With the first one you can run every other rules in debug mode (and exit it with 'EXPORT BUILD=' or by reseting your term for example).

 > For the second one, you must add the env variable for every rules you want to call, like:
 `make BUILD=debug fclean`